emotion-js/emotion/packages/sheet/README.md

 This defines where rules are inserted into the `container`.
 By default they are appended but this can be changed by using `prepend: true` option.

+#### insertionPoint

+This defines specific dom node after which the rules are inserted into the `container`.

 ### Methods

 #### insert